sarsky/Mozzie/docs/source/AvionicsEnclosureAssembly.rst

 The last thing to do is route the XSR Antenna's through the top opening and through the Antenna holder tubes.
 (Heat shrink the antenna cables once attached to the enclosure to strengthen the frail cables against damage)

  ..
 Note::
-   The Front Servo connector should never be inserted into the Pixhawk or any standard servo connector as it is not compatible and can only be used with the LED strip as specified.
+   The Front Pi LED servo connector that comes from the Pi Zero header should never be inserted into the Pixhawk or any standard servo connector as it is not compatible and can only be used with the LED strip as specified.
+   Do not use this connector for anything else otherwise the Pi IO might be damaged.

 Step 6 - Installing the Avionics into the Fuselage ......................................................

 Insert the M4 locking nuts into the recess provided in the 3D printed Front and Rear Mounts.
-Install the damping balls on the Avionics Enclosure into the four large holes of the 3D printed Base plate.
+If not already done in Step 1, install the damping balls on the Avionics Enclosure into the four large holes of the 3D printed Base plate.
 Then insert the other side of the balls into the 3D printed front and rear AE mount.
 The Front mount is higher than the Rear mount.

 ..
 Note::
-    The front of the Avionics Enclosure is the direction the arrow is pointing on the Pixhawk
+    The front of the Avionics Enclosure is the direction the arrow should pointing on the Pixhawk.
+The RFD antenna SMA connectors are on the rear of the enclosure.

 .. image:: /images/AE/FuseCut_sm.jpg
     :target: /images/AE/FuseCut.jpg

 Use the 3D printed AE Screw Washers to mark the a circle where the foam needs to be recessed according to the dimensions on the photo above, and in the middle of the fuselage foam seam.
 Use a hobby knife to only recess a cone shape for the washers into the foam so that they fit flush to the outside.
 Do not cut all the way through the fuselage foam!
 Then hot glue the 3D printed Screw Washers in place, making sure they are straight and flush with the underside of the fuselage.
-(51mm and 19mm)

 Then mark the cutout for the camera gimbal as shown on the photo above.
 Try to keep the dimensions of the cutout about 2-3mm larger than the Camera gimbal itself and not too much larger.